KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions-Article.md

     .keyboardButton(...)
 ```

-``SystemKeyboard`` applies this modifier to all its buttons, to make them support gestures for press, release, long press, repeat, etc.
+``KeyboardView`` applies this modifier to all its buttons, to make them support gestures for press, release, long press, repeat, etc.